andraugust/andraugust.github.io/quantum-3.md

 $$

-So for product states any prediction about one half of the system gives the same result as if the other half wasn't there, exactly the opposite of entanglement.
+These properties imply that any prediction about one half of the system gives the same result as if the other half wasn't there, in contrast to entangled systems.